dalyIsaac/Whim/docs/docs/customize/filtering.md

 ### Caveats

 - Turning off individual komorebi rules is not currently supported but is planned - see [dalyIsaac/Whim#702](https://github.com/dalyIsaac/Whim/issues/702).
 - Whim does not support komorebi rules defined using regular expressions, as komorebi is written in Rust and the regular expressions are likely to have compatibility issues with .NET - see [dalyIsaac/Whim#690](https://github.com/dalyIsaac/Whim/issues/690).
-In practice, this is not much of a concern as there are currently no such rules defined by komorebi.
+In practice, this is not much of a concern; as of February 2024, there are no such rules defined by komorebi.